yoyomolinas/smart-product-recommender/README.md

 ## Project Structure

 - `research` : The directory where all research is conducted.
-Expect to find notebooks, data exploration tools, deep learning, and model deployment.
+Expect to find notebooks, data exploration tools, deep learning, model deployment and reports.
 - `mobile` : Source code for the mobile app in written using _React Native_.
 - `assets` : Assets for this project including _UML_ diagrams, _DrawIO_ files, and showcase images.
 - `backend`: Source code for the backend server written in _Flask_.